jamescostian/flashcardz/README.md

 diaphanous	(especially of fabric) light, delicate, and translucent.
 ```

-**ProTip™**: if you're studying stuff on [Quizlet](http://quizlet.com), you can just export your set of cards with the default settings.
+**ProTip™**: if you're studying stuff on [Quizlet](http://quizlet.com), you can just export your set of cards with the default settings to get a file like `myfile` in this example

 Converting that file to a Flashcardz stack would look like this: